Adityasr30/pyspark-notes/README.md

 - Powerful data processing and machine learning applications
 - Python + spark = PySpark

-## Who uses pyspark?
+## Who uses PySpark?
 Data science and machine learning community

-## When to use pandas and pyspark?
+## When to use Pandas and PySpark?
 - For smaller dataset --> Pandas (single node)
 - For large data --> Spark (distributed processing)

-## What are the features of pyspark?
+## What are the features of PySpark?
 - In-memory computation
 - Distributed processing
-- Can be used with many cluster managers (Spark, Yarn, Mesos etc)
+- Can be used with many cluster managers (Spark, Yarn, Mesos, etc.)
-- Fault tolerant
+- Fault-tolerant
 - Immutable (RDDs are immutable)
 - Cache and persistent
 - Lazy evaluation
 - Supports ANSI SQL

 ## What is meant by in-memory computation?
-Spark brings data into the memory (Ram).
-As we know it takes less time to fetch and process data from the memory as it is fast.
+Spark brings data into the memory (RAM).
+As we know, it takes less time to fetch and process data from memory, as it is fast.

-## The data that needs to be processed is very huge and the memory is limited.
-So how spark is able to process this data in memory?
+## The data that needs to be processed is very huge, and the memory is limited.
+So, how is Spark able to process this data in memory?
-- Data partitioning: splits data into chunks and process these chunks in distributed fashion across different machines in a cluster
+- Data partitioning: Splits data into chunks and processes these chunks in a distributed fashion across different machines in a cluster.
 - Lazy evaluation: doesn't immediately execute operations. stores execution plan in a DAG.
-    DAG contains sequence of transformations.
+    DAG contains a sequence of transformations.
 It gets executed once any action method is called.
 - Data pipelining
-- Using serialization: apache parquet
+- Using serialization: Apache Parquet
-- Out of memory processing: in case, where data exceeds the memory, spark intelligently spills the data into the disks.
+- Out of memory processing: In cases where data exceeds the memory, Spark intelligently spills the data into the disks.

 ## What is DAG?
-- Directed acylic graph
+- Directed acyclic graph
-- Directed: graph is directed. operations are in a specific order/ sequence.
-Each operation depends upon the previos operation.
+- Directed: Graph is directed.
+Operations are in a specific order/ sequence.
+Each operation depends upon the previous operation.
-- Acyclic: there are no loops or cycles in the sequence operations
+- Acyclic: There are no loops or cycles in the sequence of operations.

 ## What is meant by serialization?
-- Serialization refers converting an object into byte stream.
+- Serialization refers to converting an object into a byte stream.
-- Serialized objects occupies less space in the disk/memory.
+- Serialized objects occupy less space in the disk/memory.
-- They can be used to transfer data over a network or store in memory.
+- They can be used to transfer data over a network or store it in memory.

-## What is apache parquet?
+## What is Apache Parquet?
-- It is a storage file format
+- It is a storage file format.
-- Columnar data structure: values of each column are stored together
+- Columnar data structure: Values of each column are stored together.
-- Compression: it support compression algorithms like gzip, snappy and LZO.
+- Compression: It supports compression algorithms like gzip, snappy, and LZO.
 - Schema evolution:
-    - Parquet supports schema evolution
+    - Parquet supports schema evolution.
-    - If the schema of data evolves over time, we do not require to process the data again, it adapts to the schema.
+    - If the schema of data evolves over time, we do not need to process the data again; it adapts to the schema.
 - Predicate pushdown:
-    - Parquet supports predicate pushdown
+    - Parquet supports predicate pushdown.
     - It pushes filtering operations down to the storage layer.
     - In other words, it filters out data before processing.
-    - It tries to keep filtering conditions (conditions in WHERE clause) close to the data.
+    - It tries to keep filtering conditions (conditions in the WHERE clause) close to the data.
     - Advantage:
-	 1. It allows parquet to skip reading rows or columns that do not satisfy the filter conditions
+	 1. It allows parquet to skip reading rows or columns that do not satisfy the filter conditions.
 	 2. Thus, improving query performance by reducing the amount of data that needs to be read from disk.
 - Not suitable for smaller data.

 ## What is column pruning?
 - Optimization technique
 - Identifies and eliminates unnecessary columns
-- Also called as column elimination/ column projection
+- Also called column elimination/ column projection

 ## What is meant by distributed processing?
 - Spark jobs are executed in a cluster
-- This cluster contains combination of many machines
+- This cluster contains a combination of many machines
-- The job is divided into chunks and each of them is executed on seperate machines
+- The job is divided into chunks, and each of them is executed on separate machines
-- This kind of processing is called as distributed processing.
+- This kind of processing is called distributed processing.

 ## What is a job?
-A job can mean a set of instructions/code (transformations) written in python/scala that needs to be executed.
+A job can mean a set of instructions/code (transformations) written in Python/Scala that needs to be executed.

 ## What is a cluster manager?
-- Responsible for managing available resources in a cluster
+- Responsible for managing available resources in a cluster.
-- Manages the execution of tasks in a cluster of machines
+- Manages the execution of tasks in a cluster of machines.
-- Resources can be CPU, memory, storage and network
+- Resources can be CPU, memory, storage, and network.
-- Also used to schedule jobs
+- Also used to schedule jobs.
-- Moniters health and status of the cluster, detects failures of nodes.
+- Monitors the health and status of the cluster, detects failures of nodes.
 - Reschedules tasks if failed.
-- Example: Mesos, kubernetes, Yarn
+- Example: Mesos, Kubernetes, Yarn
-- Apache Spark also has a standalone cluster manager
+- Apache Spark also has a standalone cluster manager.

 ## How spark provides fault tolerance?
 - By storing lineage, Spark can reconstruct lost data partitions by recomputing partitions.
-- Data replication: sparks replicate each partition on multiple nodes.
+- Data replication: Sparks replicate each partition on multiple nodes.
-- Task failure: if a task gets failed on a node, spark assigns the task to another worker node
+- Task failure: If a task fails on a node, Spark assigns the task to another worker node.
-- Driver recovery: driver is the single point of failure in spark
+- Driver recovery: driver is the single point of failure in Spark.
-- Cluster managers: they have built in fault tolerance features.
+- Cluster managers: they have built-in fault tolerance features.

 ## What is cache and persist?
-- Both are methods used to persist frequently accessed data on memory or disk, providing faster access.
+- Both are methods used to persist frequently accessed data in memory or on disk, providing faster access.
 - Cache is used to persist data in memory.
-It can also be written as persist(StorageLevel.MEMORY_ONLY)
+It can also be written as persist(StorageLevel.MEMORY_ONLY).
-- Persist allows to choose between many storage levels:
+- Persist allows choosing between many storage levels:
    - memory only
    - memory and disk
    - memory and disk ser
    - disk only
-- Use persist() to persist the data
+- Use persist() to persist the data.
-- Use unpersist() to unpersist the data
+- Use unpersist() to unpersist the data.

 ## What are the different storage levels?
 - Memory only
-    - stores data as deserialized objects
+    - Stores data as deserialized objects.
-    - may result in data loss, if partitions are recomputed
+    - May result in data loss if partitions are recomputed.
 - Memory and disk
     - If data doesn't fit in the memory, it spills it into the disk.
-    - May take long time to fetch data, because it is stored in the disk
+    - May take a long time to fetch data, because it is stored on the disk.
 - Memory and disk ser
 - Disk only
 - On heap
-    - memory allocated by the jvm
+    - Memory allocated by the JVM.
-    - managed by garbage collector
+    - Managed by a garbage collector.
-    - provides faster access
+    - Provides faster access.
-    - no need to manage storage
+    - No need to manage storage.
-- Off heap
+- Off-heap
-    - storage allocated outside the jvm
+    - Storage allocated outside the JVM.
-    - may be used, if the user want control over how the data is stored
+    - May be used, if the user wants control over how the data is stored.
-    - on heap storage can be limited, therefore it is efficient to store large data in off heap storage
+    - On-heap storage can be limited; it is efficient to store large data in off-heap storage.

-## What are the advantages of pyspark?
+## What are the advantages of PySpark?
 - In memory, distributed processing
 - Lightning fast
-- Real time data processing
+- Real-time data processing

-## Explain spark architecture.
+## Explain Spark architecture.
 ![alt text](https://sparkbyexamples.com/wp-content/uploads/2020/02/spark-cluster-overview.png?ezimgfmt=ng:webp/ngcb1)
 - Master-slave architecture
 - Master - driver, slave - workers